schemathesis/schemathesis/README.rst

 Suppose you have your application running on ``http://0.0.0.0:8080`` and its schema is available at ``http://0.0.0.0:8080/swagger.json``.

-A basic test, that will verify that any data, that fit into the schema will not cause any internal server error could look like this:
+A basic test that will verify that any data that fit into the schema will not cause any internal server error could look like this:

 .. code:: python